ankitasikdar/cse2122/lecture/syllabus.markdown

 ## Grading

-- First midterm: 15%

-- Second midterm: 15%

-- Programming assignments: 30% (about one every week)
+- Programming assignments: 35% (about three every two weeks!)

+- Midterms: 25%

-- Final exam: 30%
+- Final exam: 20%

-- Class participation(attendance, class interaction, surprise quizzes): 10 %
+- In class quiz: 20 %

 You can see your grades on Carmen.